 If you are not a citizen or green card holder and have significant assets or income outside the US, you should be cognizant of the substantial presence test to avoid becoming a US resident for tax purposes.

 We have extensive experience with preparing US tax returns for non-residents and helping foreigners set up a structure to optimize their US tax situation.
-Schedule your free consultation today!Schedule a free consultation now
+Schedule your consultation today!Schedule a consultation now